top of page

 Where do staff come from?

-We have 1 year round administrative staff.
+We have one year-round administrative staff.
 Summer administrative staff increases to about total.
 There are 140 campers or so during each session.
 There are about 50 staff members.
 Staff come from all over.
 We hire locally, nationally and internationally.
-Our staff are very diverse and multi-cultural and we encourage you to bring your culture with you.
-Each country and individual US state will have a flag raised at camp and we like to have each country represented share their national anthem so be prepared!
-Therefore, we encourage you to bring with you anything that may help you in this - music, pictures, slides, or posters, samples of money, books, clothing, stories, recipes...Your sharing is very important to us.
+Our staff is diverse and multicultural, and we encourage you to bring your culture.
+Each country and individual US state will have a flag raised at camp, and we like to have each country represented to share their national anthem, so be prepared!
+Therefore, we encourage you to bring anything that may help you in this - music, pictures, slides, posters, money samples, books, clothing, stories, recipes...Your sharing is very important to us.

 Where will I be living?

-Camp Howe's rustic cabins are all-wood construction, with screens, doors and have bunk capacity from 10 to 24 beds in each cabin, providing a total of 160 beds.
+Camp Howe's rustic cabins are all-wood construction, with screens and doors, and have bunk capacity from 10 to 24 beds in each cabin, providing 200 beds.
 The unheated cabins are equipped with lights, electricity, bunks and mattresses.
-Although mattresses are provided, staff members should bring their own bedding, ideally a sleeping bag.
-The camp is separated into boy and girl's units each with centralized bathhouses with toilets and hot showers.
+Although mattresses are provided, staff members should bring their bedding, ideally a sleeping bag.
+The camp is separated into Junior and Teen units, each with centralized bathhouses with toilets and hot showers.

 Do I need camp experience?

-Preference is given to individuals that have participated in a structured camp in the past.
-If you do not have this experience, you must have at least four weeks experience in a supervisory role with children.
+Preference is given to individuals who have previously participated in a structured camp.
+If you do not have this experience, you must have at least four weeks of experience in a supervisory role with children.

 Will I be given any training?

 Yes – tons!
-Our staff orientation or “pre-camp” runs for approximately 10-14 days before the first group of campers arrives.
-We will give you a lot of information about working with campers, leading activities, and behavior management.
-We also cover topics pertinent to working with you - group management, communication, team building (just to name a few) all wrapped up in staff only time filled with games, role playing and practice.
-We also have skill training and certifications in First Aid, CPR, Archery, Ropes Course and Lifeguarding.
+Our staff orientation or “pre-camp” runs approximately 10-14 days before the first campers arrive.
+We will give you much information about working with campers, leading activities, and behavior management.
+We also cover topics pertinent to working with you - group management, communication, and team building (to name a few), all wrapped up in staff-only time filled with games, role-playing, and practice.
+We also have skill training and certifications in First Aid, CPR, Archery, Ropes Course, and Lifeguarding.

 At what age do you hire staff?

-Our staff is quite unique as the majority of our staff are over the age 21.
-We hire staff new to Camp Howe after their 18th birthday having graduated school, preferably with a year of university/ college or life experience.
-Our Junior Counselors are 17 are are graduates of our Counselor In Training.
+Our staff is unique as the majority of our staff are over the age of 21.
+We hire staff new to Camp Howe after their 18th birthday, having graduated school, preferably with a year of university/ college or life experience.
+Our Junior Counselors are 17 and are graduates of our Counselor In Training.

 What will an average day be like?

 Is there such a thing?
-Generally, action begins around 6:30 a.m.
+Generally, the action begins around 6:30 a.m.
 (Polar Bear at 7:00 a.m.) when you wake campers.
-Breakfast is served at 8:00 a.m. and often campers do their housekeeping chores after breakfast.
+Breakfast is served at 8:00 a.m.; campers often do their chores after breakfast.
 The rest of the morning is for activities you plan with the kids or a scheduled activity like swimming.
-You may teach outdoor skills or plan crafts followed by a game time or hike.
+You may teach outdoor skills or plan crafts, followed by a game time or hike.
 Perhaps you will plan a picnic or cookout instead of lunch in the dining hall.
 We encourage a rest hour after lunch for napping, writing letters, or doing other quiet activities.
 Your afternoon may include swimming lessons and getting ready for an overnight.
 Supper in the dining hall is at 6:00 p.m.
-In the evening, you may have a meeting to plan more activities, have an after supper swim or have the nature consultant help your group with a night hike or stargazing.
+In the evening, you may have a meeting to plan more activities, have an after-supper swim, or have the nature consultant help your group with a night hike or stargazing.
 Making ice cream or having a campfire on a lazy evening are other possibilities.
-The children head for bed around 9:00 p.m for our younger campers and 10:30 for our older campers.
+The children head to bed around 9:00 p.m. for our younger campers and 10:30 for our older campers.

 Doesn't it all sound nice?

-Now you add the challenges: a homesick camper, a child with a cut finger, a very hot or rainy day, you feel hot and tired, the boys don't want to go to sleep.
+Now you add the challenges: a homesick camper, a child with a cut finger, a very hot or rainy day, you feel hot and tired, and the campers don't want to sleep.
 I must tell you - this is very demanding work!
-There are days when you may feel out of sorts then still have campers who are counting on you.
+There are days when you may feel out of sorts and then still have campers who are counting on you.
 The hours are long, you often get dirty, and there are days when it seems that everything goes wrong or that there's no time for yourself.

 You may be asked to do all kinds of things - take a sick child to the infirmary, help out at the waterfront, gather supplies for an activity, do one more thing when all you want to do is sit down-- and still we ask what may seem impossible - for you to keep good spirits and carry on.